mth/yeti/doc/reference.rst

 The argument type is inferred from the function body and the return type is the type of the body expression.

+The bindings from outer scopes are accessible for the function literals body expression, and when used create a closure.
+Mutable bindings will be stored in the closure as implicit references to the bindings.

 Multiple arguments (BindArg) can be declared, this creates implicit nested lambda expression for each of the arguments.
 The following lambda definitions are therefore strictly equivalent::